vactum0/vasl/README.md

 1. Automatic: Clone git in /root/Downloads path, enter: chmod u+x installer.sh, then: ./installer.sh and your done
 1. Manual python vasl.py

-# Using
+# How-to use it?
 1. Run VASL
 2. Enter domain in double quotes format like "google.com"
 3. Enter domain again in dot format like: .google.com

 # Requirement
-VASL runs on any *Nix system
+1. VASL runs on any *Nix system
-VASL needs Python
+2. VASL needs Python
-VASL needs *Nix-utils
+3. VASL needs *Nix-utils
-VASL use Bash scripting
+4. VASL use Bash scripting
-VASL use Awk scripting
+5. VASL use Awk scripting
-VASL use Sed scripting
+6. VASL use Sed scripting

 # Contact
 mrharoonawan@gmail.com